How to Properly Store a Stack of Empty Pallets

 Understand the Risk to Your Employees from Poor Stacking

 The Health and Safety Executive (HSE) has a guidance note on pallet safety (http://www.hse.gov.uk/pubns/pm15.pdf).
-Unsafe stacking which results in falling pallets or an entire stack tipping over is one of the causes of accidents it refers to in the guidance.
-Note that you should have a risk assessment for safe use of wooden pallets in the business.
+Unsafe stacking, which results in falling pallets or an entire stack tipping over, is one of the causes of accidents it refers to in the guidance.
+Note that you should have a risk assessment for the safe use of wooden pallets in the business.

-The HSE makes the point that because pallets are heavy, accidents involving them tend to be serious.
+The HSE points out that because pallets are heavy, accidents involving them tend to be serious.
 A number of fatal accidents have been caused by falling pallets.
-And of course, wooden pallets are often heavier than plastic ones.
+Of course, wooden pallets are often heavier than plastic ones.

 Build Stacks Correctly